Year-Up-United-SPR-2025/Workshops/ObjOriCarDealership/ReadME.md

 Then I went into my DealershipFileManager class to make use of the BufferReader class and the  PrintWriter Class to simulate reading and writing from the file

 Next, I went into my UserInterface class, which was the hardest to do.
-This class asked the user what car they were looking for by year, color, make, and model, as well as adding and removing vehicles from the Dealership list.
-As a bonus, if they weren't satisfied, they could call a simulated number.
+This class asked the user what car they were looking for by year, color, make, and model, and it added and removed vehicles from the dealership list.
+As a bonus, they could call a simulated number if they weren't satisfied.

 Last, just adding the UserInterface ui to the Main to make the code work in the console.